 • Secondary Processing - Crusher output best matches grinding/classification equipment efficiency.

-With all parameters evaluated, accurate primary crusher selection supports cost-effectiveness over equipment lifetime through:
+With all parameters evaluated, accurate primary crusher selection supports cost effectiveness over equipment lifetime through:

 • Maximized production throughput matching designed rates